nus-cs2103-AY2324S1/tp/docs/team/nicholastng010601.md

   title: "Nicholas Tng's Project Portfolio Page"
 ---

-### Project: AddressBook Level 3
+### Project: ProjectPRO

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+ProjectPRO is a desktop application designed to help university students organize their projects.
+ProjectPRO is optimized for use via a Command Line Interface (CLI) while preserving the advantages of maintaining an attractive user interface.
+Utilizing simple and easy-to-remember commands to execute different tasks, it helps users streamline their project management.

 Given below are my contributions to the project.